 I used milk paint and lightly distressed it to be mottled and weathered with hints of the original green coming through.

-Everyone wonders what to put on the TV wall to take away from the black rectangular hole that dominates the space.
+Since everyone wonders what to put on the TV wall to take away from the black rectangular hole that dominates the space, I had an idea.

 And I just love how it looks!
 I must confess that this Kentucky girl is often staring at those baskets instead of the program we're watching!